-Location Statistics Facility Highlights Year joined GRRL 1982 Sufficient staff work area Minimally Year opened 1982 Private office for LSC No Year built or last updated 2013 Staff break room Shared Collection size 11,114 Study Room/s No 2018 circulation 26,524 Separate meeting or program space/s No Total floor space (Sq.
+Location Statistics Facility Highlights Year joined GRRL 1982 Sufficient staff work area Minimally Year opened 1982 Private office for LSC No Year built or last updated 2013 Staff break room Shared Collection size 11,448 Study Room/s No 2021 circulation 23,646 Separate meeting or program space/s No Total floor space (Sq.
 Ft.)
-2,800 Program space shared or library-only Shared 2018 open hours 20 Sufficient for collection & technology No Public Internet stations 4 Significant building operational issues No Public catalog stations 1 Significant MCIT or accessibility issues No Express check station/s installed 2018 City owned or leased Owned
+2,800 Program space shared or library-only Shared 2022 open hours 23 Sufficient for collection & technology No Public Internet stations 4 Significant building operational issues No Public catalog stations 1 Significant MCIT or accessibility issues No Express check station/s installed 2018 City owned or leased Owned

 The Eagle Bend Library shares space with the local history museum.
 The library space is narrow and crowded and appears dark, even though there is plenty of artificial light.
 The shelves are tall to utilize the limited floor space, giving the library its shaded and dark appearance.
 There is a small office at the back shared with museum staff, which is more suited for use as a coffee/break room as it has no staff computer.
 The area behind the desk contains two staff computers in a very small space where all check-in and checkout is done.
 There is a table in the computer area for small group programming.
 Although not ideal, the city does own a community meeting room across the street that the library can use for programming.
 Moving the museum out and expanding into their space would provide much needed space for materials and programming.
 In 2013, the doors and windows were replaced and an indoor book drop was added.
+In 2017, the City of Eagle Bend purchased the vacant lot next to the library.
+They are in process of building a new addition and are scheduled to be completed by spring 2023.